stephenberry/glaze/docs/variant-handling.md

 };
 ```
 ### Deduction of Tagged Object Types
-Auto deduction works if the type can be determined by the combination of keys present.
-If you need to deduce the type based on the value associated with a key you can use the new tagged union support that now allows for custom tags.
+If you don't want auto deduction, or if you need to deduce the type based on the value associated with a key, Glaze supports custom tags.

 ```c++
 struct put_action
 {